• Skip to primary navigation

 Spring is a great time to visit Vancouver Island as the entire island turns green and there are lots of pretty blossoms and flowers.

-Furthermore, there are fewer tourists and accommodation prices are generally lower.
+Furthermore, there are fewer tourists, and accommodation prices are generally lower.

 Visit Vancouver Island in Summer

-Also, there are lots of festivals and activities on Vancouver Island during the summer months, so it’s definitely a fun time to visit.
+There are lots of festivals and activities on Vancouver Island during the summer months, so it's definitely a fun time to visit.

 However, it is also the busiest time on Vancouver Island as this is peak season, and accommodation prices are at their highest.